pacokwon/obsidian-lds-scriptures-plugin/README.md

 * For linux: `$XDG_CONFIG_HOME/lds-scriptures-reference/translations`

 Also note that since there are 100+ official translations of these scriptures, the scriptures data are NOT included in the plugin itself, but lazily installed as you select your language in the plugin preferences tab.

+# General Conference Support

+General Conference support essentially scrapes the given webpage for the talk title, the author information, and then the paragraph's selected.
+This is highly dependent on programmers keeping consistent IDs for the different HTML elements.
+Even between 2023 and 2023 conferences there were differences.

 # Development